The Solomon Scandals A Washington newspaper novel by David Rothman

 The Jonathan Stone-David Rothman Q. & A.

-image STONE: Why’s Scandals copyrighted in your name?
-Those are my newspaper memoirs.
+STONE: Why’s Scandals copyrighted in your name?
+It’s my newspaper memoir.

-ROTHMAN: Er, faux memoirs.
-Without me, you wouldn’t even have been born…or have worked for the Washington Telegram…or have struggled to avert an IRS-CIA building collapse…or lived through those quirky sex scandals…or the corruption and blackmail from the Oval Office…or the gossip columnist’s suicide…or the death of the sharklike editor in a car bombing…or your Hollywood directing career or—
+ROTHMAN: Er, faux memoir.
+Without me, you wouldn’t even have been born…or have worked for the Washington Telegram…or have struggled to avert an IRS-CIA building collapse…or lived through those quirky sex scandals…or the corruption and blackmail from the Oval Office…or the gossip columnist’s suicide…

 STONE: Thanks, but I’ve already read my book.
 Now what about the talking Afghan Hound at the Cosmos Club?
 Sure it doesn’t detract from my dignity?

-image ROTHMAN: But you’ve been dead for decades.
-Scandals is set mainly in the 1970s, but looks far beyond—via reflections from your great-grand niece at the Institute for Previrtual Studies.
+image ROTHMAN: But you’ve been dead for decades by the time of Thackeray II’s performance at the Cosmos Club.
+Scandals is set mainly in the 1970s, but looks far beyond—via late-21st-century reflections from your great-grandniece at the Institute for the Study of Previrtual Media.
 Besides, Afghans are dignified.
 I didn’t put this detail in the book, but Thackeray II speaks in a wonderful baritone with a mid-Atlantic accent.
-I wish he could do my radio interviews for me.

 STONE: So people will know, just how real is the Washington Telegram?

 Ted KennedyROTHMAN: Very authentic in many of the details even though the Telegram is not the Washington Post or any other real-life newspaper.
-I worked on a daily newspaper for four years, and, beyond that, I benefited from the advice of James Polk, a Pulitizer winner for his Watergate coverage for the old Washington Star.
+I worked on a daily newspaper for four and a half years, and, beyond that, I benefited from the advice of James Polk, a Pulitizer winner for his Watergate coverage for the old Washington Star.
 Don’t blame Jim for any flaws in the book—he wasn’t constantly looking over my shoulder as I wrote.
-But, yes, he was a big help.
+But, yes, he was a big help for the first edition.
 I myself did my share of investigative journalism at the General Services Administration.
 I looked through 400 leases, including a rather minor one that GSA had with the Washington Star—for some warehouse space, I believe.
+Sen. Kennedy’s people were a big help on Freedom of Information matters.

 image Just keep in mind the S word, satire.
 Despite all the genuine details, the Telegram in many ways bears about the same relationship to actual newspapers as the Union Broadcasting System in Network did to CBS, ABC or NBC.
 That said, the Telegram is closer to reality than either UBS in Network or the Daily Beast in Scoop.
 My novel broaches a number of genuine issues, such as the influence of business and government on the contents of newspapers and TV networks.